Productivity Vs. ProgressJun 15, 2020

 Progress simply requires that you commit to making a change worth making and do only what must be done to achieve it.

 What can you put on your 'stop-doing' list today to help you make actual progress in your endeavor?
+What’s the one thing you could do today that would propel your endeavor the furthest forward?

 If what you just read resonated, please share it with a friend.